Skip to main content

 Treatments

-Treatments for early-stage and end-stage heart failure look a little different.
-We can help get a grasp on early-stage heart failure with simple lifestyle changes and medications.
-Treating end-stage heart failure is more involved, and may call for installing a device in your chest to aid your heart, or a heart transplant.
+Treatments for heart failure depend on how serious the condition is.
+For early-stage heart failure, simple lifestyle changes and medications can help manage the condition.
+For end-stage heart failure, treatment becomes more involved and may include a device placed in your chest to help your heart or a heart transplant.

 For early-stage heart failure